oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 1. Optimize GPU allocation
    - Ensure the number of GPUs required per replica divides evenly into the total GPUs on a node.
-   - Example: If a recipe needs 2 GPUs, running it on a 4-GPU node allows for 1 scale-up before requiring a new node.
+   - Example: If a blueprint needs 2 GPUs, running it on a 4-GPU node allows for 1 scale-up before requiring a new node.
 2. Avoid setting more replicas than available GPUs
    - If the max replicas are set to 8, but your cluster can only fit 4, the extra 4 replicas will remain in a pending state due to insufficient resources.